ernest-bruce/human-internet/humanity/humanity.md

 ## POWER TO THE PEOPLE
->as people learn how their personal information is abused by the “free” services they use, data_brokers and data_traffickers, they increasingly reject the [surveillance_economy][surveillance·economy]
+>as people learn how their personal information is abused by the “free” services they use, which turn out to be data_brokers and data_traffickers, they increasingly reject the [surveillance_economy][surveillance·economy]

 &nbsp;

-our reality is increasingly digital, which means that those who control the technology that implements the core functionality of our digital_lives have great power to influence individuals and societies, and to impose their goals and objectives on humanity, even though humanity may not benefit from that imposition
+our reality is increasingly digital, which means that those who control the technology that implements the core functionality of our digital lives have great power to influence individuals and societies, and to impose their goals and objectives on humanity, even though humanity may not benefit from that imposition
 · many of the physical items and activities we deal with in our daily lives are being transformed into digital alternatives, such as:
 &nbsp;&nbsp; • paperless banking
 &nbsp;&nbsp; • paperless billing
 &nbsp;&nbsp; • digital signatures
 &nbsp;&nbsp; • digital currency

-however, people have been slow to notice that essential and intimate aspects of their lives are controlled and monetized by entities whose goal is not to benefit people but to enrich themselves and their owners
+however, people have been slow to notice that essential and intimate aspects of their lives are controlled and monetized by entities whose goal is not to benefit people but to enrich themselves and their shareholders or owners
 · these are examples of companies that put their bottom lines ahead of human lives:
 &nbsp;&nbsp; • Ford ([Pinto](https://www.popularmechanics.com/cars/a6700/top-automotive-engineering-failures-ford-pinto-fuel-tanks "Popular Mechanics: ‘The Top Automotive Engineering Failures: The Ford Pinto Fuel Tanks’"))
 &nbsp;&nbsp; • Boeing ([737 Max](https://spectrum.ieee.org/aerospace/aviation/how-the-boeing-737-max-disaster-looks-to-a-software-developer "IEEE Spectrum: How the Boeing 737 Max Disaster Looks to a Software Developer"))